 Story clubs

-South Devon Storytellers meets on the second Tuesday evening of every month, 7.30pm at Bogan House, High Street, Totnes TQ9.
+South Devon Storytellers meets on the third Wednesday evening of every month, 7.30pm at the Barrel House (downstairs bar), Totnes TQ9.
 You can find out more on the group’s Facebook page here.

 “a delicious feast of tales, and such a lovely gang of people too…”